Learn with PADI conservation diving in the stunning Perhentian Islands!

 Assessment of the Artificial Reef

-In 2013, several structures were sunk on the edges of the marine park, thus creating new fishing grounds for the local villagers.
-The aim is to reduce the pressure on the natural reefs where the villagers are currently.
-These new artificial reefs must now be assessed for the quantity of fish and their condition.
+In 2013, several artificial reef structures were sunk on the edges of the marine park to create new fishing grounds for the local villagers.
+The aim is to reduce the pressure on the natural reefs where the villagers currently fish for their livelihood.
+These new artificial reefs require continuous monitoring to assess reef growth and condition, and for further improvements.
 Volunteers will assist in snorkel surveys to count fish and do video transects to establish the Fish Aggregating Devices (FADs).

 Information is also being collected to better understand the impacts on the local marine environment.
 Depending on timing, you may have the opportunity to collect data on sea temperature and water factors such as quality, turbidity, salinity, wave height and others.